SCAPULA ANATOMY

 GENERAL CHARACTERISTICS

-• Large, flat, triangular bone forming part of the shoulder girdle
+• Large, flat, triangular bone forming part of your shoulder girdle

 • Features two surfaces, three processes, three borders, and three angles

-• The lateral angle houses the glenoid cavity, which articulates with the head of the humerus
+• The lateral angle houses the glenoid cavity, which articulates with the head of your humerus

-• The costal surface faces the ribs, while the posterior surface features a prominent spinal ridge
+• The costal surface faces your ribs, while the posterior surface features a prominent spinal ridge

 • The acromion extends from the spine, protruding sideways, bending forward and upward